Gokuldroid/Gokuldroid.github.io/contents/posts/being-a-privileged-website.md

 }
 ```

-Same PR description of one pity developer
+A sample PR description of a frustrated developer

 ```txt
  Regression(252759@main) Unable to log into pandora.com